Ernest Hilbert’s Books

 NEMEAN LION PRESS

 Nemean Lion Press is Hilbert’s own small, private press.
-To date it has issued two books, designed and bound by Jennifer Mercer and Melissa Moffa, a novelty beer bottle, and a number of promotional posters, designed by Kara Mallon.
+To date it has issued three books, designed and bound by Jennifer Mercer and Melissa Moffa, a novelty beer bottle, and a number of promotional posters, designed by Kara Mallon.
 Jennifer Mercer is a designer of considerable ingenuity and range.
 She designed all of the promotional products for E-Verse Radio, Hilbert’s blog, as well as its logo.
 Melissa Moffa is part of a movement toward hand-made books that currently flourishes in Philadelphia.
 She incorporates cut paper illustrations into her book design and experiments with a variety of unusual binding techniques.

 The Nemean Lion was a powerful beast believed by the ancient Greeks to have fallen from the moon as the child of Zeus, king of the gods, and Selene, an archaic lunar deity born of the Titans Hyperion and Theia (though other myths suggest that the lion was the offspring of the Chimera, a creature made up of many, including a lioness, a snake, and a goat; hence our term “chimera,” something that is difficult to understand; its siblings were Cerberus and the Lernaean Hydra).
 The Nemean Lion is named for the city of Nemea, which it terrorized.
 Heracles slayed the lion as one of his twelve labors and wore the lion’s pelt, which rendered him invincible.